Mortimer Wheeler: Between Britain and Pakistan: 1948–1952

-Popular fame: 1952–69
+Popular fame: 1952–1969

 In 1956, Wheeler retired from his part-time professorship at the Institute of Archaeology.
 Childe was also retiring from his position of director that year, and Wheeler involved himself in the arguments surrounding who should replace him.
 Wheeler vocally opposed the nomination of W.F.
 Grimes, deeming his career undistinguished; instead, he championed Glyn Daniel as a candidate, although ultimately Grimes was selected.
 That year, Wheeler's marriage broke down, and he moved from his wife's house to a former brothel at 27 Whitcomb Street in central London.
 From 1954 to 1959, he served as the President of the Society of Antiquaries, and after resigning supported Ian Richmond as his replacement; however, Joan Evans was selected.
 From 1964 to 1966 he served as Chairman of the Ancient Monuments Board, stepping down when he concluded that he was too old for the role.

 In December 1963, Wheeler underwent a prostate operation that went wrong, and was hospitalised for over a month.

-In November 1967, Wheeler became a Companion of Honour (CH), and in 1968 he became a Fellow of the Royal Society (FRS).
+In November 1967, Wheeler became a Member of the Order of the Companions of Honour (CH), and in 1968 he became a Fellow of the Royal Society (FRS).